mihirmk/NLP_Graph_Analytics/README.md

 # NetworkRelationalAnalysis
-Graphical relational analysis of characters in a TV Script
+Graphical relational analysis of characters in a TV Script The Big Bang Theory